ianaroot/ignorethemanbehindthecurtain/readme.md

 First, create a unit.
 A unit is a folder.
 A unit sets up **one** aspect of the machine.
 That's why it's called a unit.

-Units have three kind of files (that kitout cares about):
+Units have four kind of files (that kitout cares about):

+* `readme.md` - includes a sentence that justifies why this is in the kit
-* The `install.sh` shell script should install the unit
+* `install.sh` - a script that should install the unit
-* The `installed.sh` script should exit with zero if the unit is already installed.
+* `installed.sh` - a script that should exit with a zero status code if the unit is already installed.
-* The `deps` file should be a list of units that this unit depends on
+* `deps` file should be a list of units that this unit depends on

 Run your unit with `install-unit`.
 Run all units with `kitout`.